frodoman/FSND/projects/02_trivia_api/starter/backend/API-Reference.md

 # Full Stack Trivia API Reference

 ## Getting Started
-* Base URl: Currently this app can only run locally.
+* Base URL: Currently this app can only run locally.
 The backend is host at the default url: [http://127.0.0.1:5000/](http://127.0.0.1:5000/), which is configured as the proxy of the frontend app.
 * Authentication: No authentication required to access the API end points.

 ## Error Handling